-Please give details of why you consider this part of the Local Plan is not legally compliant, is unsound or does not comply with the duty to co-operate.

-Alternatively, if you wish to support any of these aspects please provide details.
+Please give details of why you consider this part of NCC very much welcome the inclusion of this policy within the Plan.
+We propose that the Local Plan is not legally compliant, is unsound or the title does not comply with the duty to co-operate. of this policy be changed to "Policy 24: The health and wellbeing impacts of Alternatively, if you wish to support any of these development". aspects please provide details.
+This will better define the broader purpose of the checklist.